 |Maintenance||Monthly||1-7 days (water emptying, cleaning the filter)|

 Do I Need an Air Purifier or a Dehumidifier?

-Get an air purifier if you are allergic to dust, mold, pollen, pet dander, germs, and the list goes on.
-Works well for smoke particles coming from cigarette, cooking, or chemicals if you have carbon filter installed.
-Get a dehumidifier if the air feels damp with a hint of musty smell (mold is here).
-If you have hygrometer/ humidity meter at home, you can keep track when humidity level goes beyond 50%.
-Summer is also a good time to get one.
+Get an air purifier if you are allergic to dust, mold, pollen, pet dander, bacteria, and viruses.
+Works well against smoke particles from cigarettes, cooking, or chemicals when you have carbon filter installed.
+Get a dehumidifier if the air feels damp with a hint of musty smell.
+If you have a hygrometer/ humidity meter at home, you can keep track of indoor humidity level, particularly in the Summer.
+To conclude: